-In AY 2016-2017, 100% of candidates met target and scored "Target" on the rubric.
-Candidates' mean score was a "3" (n = 4).
+In AY 2017-2018, one candidate took EDUC 5850 and met Target on the rubric, with a mean score of "3" (n = 1).
 At the end of the course, program faculty examined the evidence to determine student learning in each area, and determined that a review of research writing skills and APA format would benefit candidates.
 Action was taken by increasing focus on research writing and on APA format in courses taken prior to this course.